michael-scharf/rn-lab2-java/README.md

 ## Overview

-The application has been developed for the Computer Network Lab 2 in Winter Term 2020/2021 ("Rechnernetze Labor 2") at the University of Applied Sciences (www.hs-esslingen.de).
+The application has been developed for the Computer Network Lab 2 ("Rechnernetze Labor 2") at the Hochschule Esslingen University of Applied Sciences (www.hs-esslingen.de).

 More information about the lab can be found at www.ktlab.de.